Evidence-Based Chiropractic Care

 WHO Guideline for Non-Surgical Management of Chronic Primary Low Back Pain, 2023

-Global guidance recommending person-centered, non-surgical care including spinal manipulative therapy.
+Global guidance recommending person-centered, non-surgical care, including spinal manipulative therapy, for chronic low back pain.

 04